ChrissyBeans/ChrissyBeans/README.md

 *<p align=center>* Please stop eating my fruit if I have any in general. /lh

 ---

-#### <p align=center> I hide freely!
-Especially since way too many of you people are far too comfortable being weird or mean to others \(especially towards systems if I'm being honest... looking at you mw people). normal person beam 💥💥💥💥💥💥💥💥 <--- also imagine ME being normal compared to you.
-Like actually.
-I'm weird at times but you mfs are a whole other level sometimes oh my god

-*<p align=center>* **__Do not try to friend me if we didn't talk beforehand, I will not accept it.__**

-*<p align=center>* The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
-If I'm on the safe server, minors limit interaction unless friends/we share a party.<sup> **I will be friendly if you compliment me but I am not really looking to make friends with y'all.
-I am an adult!**</sup>

 *<p align=center>* I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I *do **not*** want to interact with you.
 Btw I should make note: I'm not a discourser.
 I will not discourse with you.
 I do not like proship/profic, end of.
 Any attempts to debate me will lead to me blocking you.
 <p align=center> Also spitting on me or my friends will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger.
 For the rest of my DNI, please visit my full dni on either of my sites listed.